ashok-arora/digital-garden/docs/m1 mac.md

 #### Minor bug with mounting
 On macOS Monterey, the `mount` command does not give the correct permissions.
 Go to `System Preferences` -> `Security & Privacy` -> `Privacy` -> `Full Disk Access` and add `multipassd` to the list of applications.
 This should fix the issue.

+## Notes

+* NTFS formatted drives are not supported by the m1 mac.
+I had to format my external hard drive to FAT32 to be able to use it on my m1 mac.

 ## Links

 - [multipass - Troubleshooting networking](https://multipass.run/docs/troubleshoot-networking#heading--troubleshoot-networking-on-macos)